koudur/sbau2021/sbau2021/content/pages/medias.rst

 --------------------------

-The last video, is an interview of Marcelo & Mattia Joulia, from Naço, explaining the whole adventure of the architecture agency and the Tipon community, from first contact to the biennal project.
+The last video, is an interview of Marcelo & Mattia Joulia, from Naço, explaining the whole adventure of the architecture agency with the Tipon community, from first contact to the biennal project.

 .. vimeo:: 601738801